Telegram Sponsored Posts: Pricing Guide

 Table of Contents

 Telegram sponsored posts are direct deals between a channel owner and a brand — you publish their message, they pay you.
 Unlike the official Telegram Ads platform, direct sponsorships let you set your own rates, choose which brands appear, and keep 100% of the payment.
-This guide covers real pricing benchmarks, where to find sponsors, and how to close deals.
+This guide covers real pricing benchmarks, how to vet your channel before pitching, where to find sponsors, and how to structure deals that get repeat business.
 For more ways to earn on the platform, browse our Telegram monetization guides.

 Telegram creator reviewing a brand sponsorship deal on laptop